-Alien Gear, Bianchi X-15, Blackhawk, Blade Tech, Browning, Crimson Trace, DeSantis Holsters, fanny packs, Fobus, IWB holsters, OWB holsters, pocket holsters, purse holsters, Safariland, shoulder holsters
+Alien Gear, Bianchi X-15, Blackhawk, Blade Tech, Bulldog, Crimson Trace, DeSantis, fanny packs, Fobus, Glock, IWB holsters, lasers, lights, OWB holsters, pancake holsters, pocket holsters, purse holsters, Safariland, shoulder holsters, silicon spray

 Having worked through the decision to be armed, and having accepted the responsibility for the protection of self and loved ones, the next step is the choice of an appropriate cartridge and handgun.
 Let’s presume, gentle readers, you’ve decided on a handgun/cartridge combination.
 Now comes a surprisingly difficult matter: choosing how to carry the handgun.

 Virtually all long-time gun owners that actually daily carry their handguns have a box–or boxes–full of holsters, magazine pouches, and related gadgets that have been tried and put aside for something new, something more comfortable, lighter, or simply better.
 It’s part of the process, and part of the fun, and it’s absolutely necessary.
 Regardless of the good intentions and advice of others, it’s difficult to know what will work for you until you’ve had the chance to try it.